Belle Glade residents fear eviction after new property owners take over

 "We try to find somewhere to live, but what happens, it just doesn't turn up," said resident Vincent Grant.

-"Every tenant remaining in this building is going to be facing an eviction this week," said Jacob Beychok, the lead attorney in the eviction program for the Legal Aid Society of Palm Beach County.
+"Every tenant remaining in this building is going to be facing an eviction this week," Jacob Beychok, the lead attorney in the eviction program for the Legal Aid Society of Palm Beach County, told WPTV.

 Beychok is representing most of the tenants here and said the conditions many were living in should have been addressed with the previous landlord.